openebs/mayastor-docs/quickstart/deploy-mayastor.md

 Before deploying and using Mayastor please consult the [Known Issues](https://mayastor.gitbook.io/introduction/quickstart/known-issues) section of this guide.
 {% endhint %}

-The steps and commands which follow are intended only for use with, and have only been tested against, the _latest release for version 2.x_.
-Earlier releases or development versions may require a modified or different installation process.
+The steps and commands which follow are intended only for use in conjunction with Mayastor version(s) 2.0.x.

 ## Installation via helm

-1. Add the `mayastor-extensions` helm repository.
+1. Add the OpenEBS Mayastor Helm repository.
 {% tabs %}
 {% tab title="Command" %}
 ```text